University of Florida Homepage

 alfredcave

-Alfred A. Cave Endowment Annual Scholarship, 2024
+Alfred A. Cave Endowment Annual Scholarship, 2025

 American Indian and Indigenous Studies (AIIS) Program at the University of Florida

-The Alfred A. Cave Scholarship is awarded annually to an outstanding undergraduate pursuing study of Native American history (including archaeology).
+The Alfred A. Cave Scholarship is awarded annually to an outstanding student pursuing the study of Native American history (including archaeology).
 Preference is given to applicants pursuing research on Native North America, but applicants interested in Indigenous Latin America are welcome to apply.
 Candidates should have a cumulative GPA of 3.5 or better.
 We particularly welcome applications from enrolled members of Native American communities, but outstanding non-Native applicants are also eligible.
 Candidates will write a two-page essay describing their interests in Native American history and plans for future studies.
 The candidates will submit academic transcripts, their essay, and one letter of recommendation to the Director of the AIIS Program, who will circulate the materials to the annual selection committee.

-Applications are due by March 31, 2024.
+Applications are due by March 31, 2025.
 All applications should be sent electronically to Ken Sassaman (sassaman@ufl.edu).

-The amount of the award is $1,000 for the academic year Fall 2024-Spring 2025.
+The amount of the award is $1,000 for the academic year Fall 2025-Spring 2026.

 Announcing the 2023 Cave Scholars